Cleo Damianakes

 Cleo Theodora Damianakes (March 1, 1895 – August 27, 1979), nom de plume Cleon or Cleonike, was an American etcher, painter, and illustrator.
 She was widely known for designing dust jackets for Lost Generation writers in the 1920s and early 1930s, including cover art for the first editions of Ernest Hemingway's The Sun Also Rises and A Farewell to Arms, as well as F. Scott Fitzgerald's All the Sad Young Men, which were published by Scribners.
-Other authors she designed covers for included novelists such as Zelda Fitzgerald, Conrad Aitken, John Galsworthy, and Arthur B. Reeve.
+Other authors she designed covers for included novelists such as Zelda Fitzgerald, Conrad Aiken, John Galsworthy, and Arthur B. Reeve.

 A Greek American, Damianakes was critically acclaimed for the classical Greek influence in her etchings, and was a member of the Chicago Society of Etchers, which awarded her a medal in 1922.
-Her work is now part of the permanent collections of National Gallery of Art, the Art Institute of Chicago, the Smithsonian American Art Museum, and others.
+Her work is now part of the permanent collections of the National Gallery of Art, the Art Institute of Chicago, the Smithsonian American Art Museum, and others.
 Married to fellow artist and book jacket designer Ralph Brooks Wilkins, she was known later in life as Cleo Wilkins.

 Early life and education

 Born in Berkeley, California in 1895, Cleo Damianakes was one of six children from a prominent Greek American family in the San Francisco Bay Area.
-Her father, Nicholas P. Damianakes, was founder and president of the California Peanut Company and a charter council member of the Holy Trinity Church, while her mother, Helen Athanasiadou Damianakes, started one of the earliest Greek American women's clubs in the United States.
-Cleo had four sisters, Alexandra, Marie, Stephanie, and Dorothy, with whom she performed Greek dance, and a brother named Solon.
-She attended Oakland High School, where she contributed illustrations to Aegis, a literary journal published semi-annually by the girls at the school.
+Her father, Nicholas P. Damianakes, was the founder and president of the California Peanut Company and a charter council member of the Holy Trinity Church, while her mother, Helen Athanasiadou Damianakes, started one of the earliest Greek American women's clubs in the United States.
+Cleo had four sisters, Alexandra, Marie, Stephanie, and Dorothy, with whom she performed Greek dance.
+She also had a brother named Solon.

+Damianakes attended Oakland High School, where she contributed illustrations to Aegis, a literary journal published semi-annually by the girls at the school.
 As a teen, her drawings were frequently published in St. Nicholas, the national literary magazine for children.

-Cleo Damianakes studied at The California School of Fine Arts in San Francisco, then enrolled in a two-year course in anatomy alongside medical students at the University of California.
-While working on her master's degree, she created a series of mural panels in lieu of writing a thesis; the mural was later hung in the auditorium at Berkeley High School.
+She studied at The California School of Fine Arts in San Francisco, then enrolled in a two-year course in anatomy alongside medical students at the University of California.
+While working on her master's degree, she created a series of mural panels instead of writing a thesis; the mural was later hung in the auditorium at Berkeley High School.

 After graduating in 1918, she studied for one year at the Art Students League of New York as the recipient of the Taussig scholarship.
 In New York, Damianakes won first place in a mural competition at the Beaux-Arts Institute of Design, for her design featuring a group of girls dancing under eucalyptus trees.
 By 1920, she had developed a reputation in the American art world as "a young Greek girl from San Francisco, who has caught the poetry of the dance and whose work is more widely discussed and sought for than the work of any of the new American etchers."